Bronze Night

-The Bronze Night (pronksiöö), also known as the April Unrest (aprillirahutused) and April Events (aprillisündmused), was a number of riots in Estonia surrounding the controversial 2007 relocation of the Bronze Soldier of Tallinn, a Soviet World War II memorial in Tallinn.
+The Bronze Night (pronksiöö), also known as the April Unrest (aprillirahutused) and April Events (aprillisündmused), was a number of riots in Estonia surrounding the 2007 relocation of the Bronze Soldier of Tallinn, a Soviet World War II memorial in Tallinn.

 Many ethnic Estonians considered the Bronze Soldier in the city centre a symbol of Soviet occupation and repression.
 At the same time, the monument has significant symbolic value to Estonia's large ethnic Russian community, symbolising not only Soviet victory over Nazi Germany in World War II, but also their claim to equal rights in Estonia.

 Amid political controversy, in April 2007 the Government of Estonia started final preparations for the relocation of the statue and reburial of the associated remains, according to the political mandate received from the previous elections (held in March 2007).
 Disagreement over the appropriateness of the action led to mass protests and riots (accompanied by looting), lasting for two nights, the worst in Estonia since the Soviet reoccupation in 1944.
 During the riots, one ethnic Russian protester was fatally stabbed.
 In the early morning hours of April 27, 2007, after the first night's rioting, the Government of Estonia decided, at an emergency meeting, to relocate the monument immediately, referring to security concerns.
 By the following afternoon, the stone structure had been dismantled as well.
 As of the afternoon of April 30, the statue without the stone structure had been placed at the Defence Forces Cemetery of Tallinn.
 An opening ceremony for the relocated statue was held on May 8, VE Day.
 (Soviet Army veterans celebrate Victory Day a day later, on May 9.)
 During June 2007, the stone structure was rebuilt.
 Relatives have made claims to bodies of four of the war dead.
 Unclaimed remains were reburied at the military cemetery, next to the relocated monument, on July 3, 2007.